beyzoskaya/beyzoskaya/README.md

 ## About Me

-- 🔭 I am currently studying Computer Science and Industrial Engineering at Özyeğin University.
+- 🔭 I am currently studying Computer Science at Özyeğin University.
 - 🎓 I will graduate in June 2024
 - 👩🏼‍💻 I am currently working in my senior design project, focused on exploring Generative Models, particularly    those based on Stable Diffusion.